bcpxqz/node-hbase-docs/src/md/api/row.md

 })
 ```

+## API: row.get

-## Retrieve values from multiple rows
+Retrieve values from one or multiple rows.

 Values from multiple rows is achieved by appending a suffix glob on the row key.
 Note the new "key" property present in the returned objects.